We may earn a commission if you make a purchase through the links on our website.

 Pros:

-• A great option for mobile Linux distributions such as Sailfish, and Tizen
+• Ideal for Mobile Linux Distributions: A great option for mobile Linux distributions such as Sailfish OS and Tizen, providing efficient package management capabilities.

 Cons: